Coreoz/Plume/plume-web-jersey-monitoring/README.md

 - `build`: create a health status provider

-### ApplicationInfo
+### ApplicationInfoProvider
-The `ApplicationInfo` is a singleton object available through dependency injection.
+The `ApplicationInfoProvider` provides an instance of `ApplicationInfo`.
-It contains the basic application information retrieved from the `Pom.xml` file.
+It contains the basic application information retrieved from the `pom.xml` file.

 `ApplicationInfo` content:
 - name